zerox80/build-helper/README.md

 ## Notes
 - The first run downloads several GB of toolchains; subsequent builds reuse the cache.
+- The script must reside inside the OpenCloud Desktop repo (so `.github/workflows/.craft.ps1` is available).
+If you zip/share `build-helper`, always drop it into the freshly cloned repo before running it.
+- If Craft complains about `${Env:HOME}` (common on fresh Windows installs), set it once via `setx HOME "%USERPROFILE%"` and open a new PowerShell window.
 - Installer output: `opencloud-desktop-latest-<BuildNumber>-windows-cl-msvc2022-x86_64.exe`
 - Portable archive: `opencloud-desktop-latest-<BuildNumber>-windows-cl-msvc2022-x86_64.7z`